 My Yarn FAQs

 My artisanal yarns are hand dyed in micro batches.
-There are only 1-6 skeins of a colorway dyed each lot.
-No two skeins will ever be exactly the same... even in the same dye lot!
-It is what makes artisanal hand dyed yarns special.
-I do make a lot of effort to hand dye in keeping with how the colorways have been designed to look.
+There are only 1-4 skeins of a colorway dyed for each batch.
+No two skeins will ever be exactly the same... even in the same batch!
+This is what makes artisanal hand dyed yarns special.

 I only use professional dyes and, as much as I can, reuse most of the water when dyeing.
 I also do my best to adopt a No Dye Left Behind dyeing practice.

-My studio space is dedicated to dyeing and is a smoke free and pet friendly environment.
+My studio space is dedicated to dyeing, is smoke free and a pet friendly environment.

 During the dyeing process, the dyes are fixed to the fibers using food grade citric acid as a mordant and the use of heat.
 These two allow the fibres to open up enable the dye color to adhere to the fibres.
 After the dyeing process, the skeins are washed 3-4 times to remove the excess dyes that have not adhered to the fibres and are "floating on the surface of the fibre".

-I would like to take this opportunity to address a few common questions you may have about artisanal hand dyed yarns.
+I would like to cover below a few common questions you may have about artisanal hand dyed yarns.
 If you have any other questions or concerns, please reach out to me via the contact form below.